Max Meldrum: On women artists

 Though women were amongst his followers, with one, Clarice Beckett, whom he held in high regard, Meldrum in criticizing Nora Heysen's winning the 1938 Archibald Prize, proclaimed:

 "Men and women are differently constituted.
 Women are more closely attached to the physical things of life, and to expect them to do some things equally as well as men is sheer lunacy [...]
 A great artist has to tread a lonely road.
 He becomes great only by exerting himself to the limit of his strength the whole time.
 I believe that such a life is unnatural and impossible for a woman."

 Personal life

 While living in France, he married Jeanne Eugenie Nitsch, a singer with the Opéra-Comique.
-Meldrum and his wife returned to Australia on board the cargo liner in 1931.
+Meldrum and his wife returned to Australia firstly in 1912 and by 1915 he had received official portrait commissions and established his teaching practice.
+In April 1926 he returned with his wife and two daughters for another extended period of residence in France, spending time in Paris and Rennes.
+Meldrum also undertook a successful lecture tour of North America in 1928.
+Meldrum and his family returned permanently to Melbourne on board the cargo liner in 1931.

 Death

 Meldrum died on 6 June 1955 in Kew, Victoria, aged 79.